![]() |

 early on by mowing lawns and trimming hedges.
 His four paper routes

-than three miles, a journey he walked seven days a week for six years
+than three miles, a journey LiaBraaten walked seven days a week for six years

 (from 5th grade to 10th grade), in weather that was as cold in the